 Art has an impressive growth history.
 According to CNBC, price appreciation in art has outpaced the S&P 500 over the past 25 years with average annual returns of around 14%, making it a compelling investment opportunity.
 But how do you get started?

-Versatility of the artist portfolio artworks in terms of style (Realism, impressionism, expressionism ….), techniques and subjects (landscapes, still life, figurative....) indicates the professionalism of the artist, otherwise the last thing collectors want to do is buying a hobbyist painting.
+The versatility of the artist's portfolio artworks in terms of style (Realism, impressionism, expressionism ….), techniques, and subjects (landscapes, still life, figurative....) indicates the professionalism of the artist, otherwise, the last thing collectors want to do is buying a hobbyist painting.